-Calculating and displaying power information always has some associated ripple, which depends on the integration period used in the MCU to determine average power and also on the load.
+Calculating and displaying power information always has some associated ripple that depends on the load as well as the integration period used in the MCU to determine average power.
 For example, at light loads, the output frequency may be 10 Hz.
-With an integration period of 2 seconds, only about 20 pulses are counted.
-The possibility of missing one pulse always exists, because the ADE7768 output frequency is running asynchronously to the MCU timer.
-This results in a 1-in-20 or 5% error in the power measurement.
-When REVP is logic high, the ADE7768 does not generate any pulse on F1, F2, and CF.
+With an integration period of two seconds, only about 20 pulses are counted.
+The possibility of missing one pulse always exists, because the output frequency of the AD71056 is running asynchronously to the MCU timer.
+This results in a 1-in-20, or 5%, error in the power measurement.